umbrellio/laravel-ltree/README.md

 ```

 ## How to use
+1).
+Register LTreeServiceProvider in your app (config/app.php):

+`Umbrellio\LTree\Providers\LTreeServiceProvider::class`

+If you have problems in migration with Postgres `ltree` type, also you can register second provider:

+`Umbrellio\LTree\Providers\LTreeGrammarProvider::class`

-1. Implement your Eloquent\Model from LTreeModelInterface.
+2).
+Implement your Eloquent\Model from LTreeModelInterface.

-2. Use LTreeModelTrait in your Model for extenting functionality
+3).
+Use LTreeModelTrait in your Model for extenting functionality
  - getLtreeProxyDeleteColumns
  - getLtreeProxyUpdateColumns

-3. Use LTreeService for build path:
+4).
+Use LTreeService for build path:
   - create: createPath(LTreeModelInterface $model)
   - update: updatePath(LTreeModelInterface $model)
   - delete: dropDescendants(LTreeModelInterface $model)